-Develop your critical thinking.
-Cultivate your creative expression.
+Develop your critical thinking and cultivate your creative expression

 As a USJ English major you will grow as a reader, writer, and thinker.

 You will benefit from a renowned faculty including Fulbright Scholars, a challenging and innovative curriculum, with internship opportunities in a variety of employers.
 USJ students graduate with critical and analytical skills that prepare them for career success in a range of fields including teaching, writing, and media,

 Choose from courses in American Literature, Creative Writing, Shakespeare, Female Detective Fiction, and so much more

 Study abroad – there are many opportunities, particularly in Great Britain